 After the leisurely breakfast drive to the tea country

-Visiting Tea gardens, waterfalls and green-capped mountains
+Visiting Tea Plantation on the trip with waterfalls and green-capped mountains

 Nuwara Eliya city tour

 In the afternoon visit Nuwara Eliya city, this charming city is small and very compact and it is surrounded by mountains.
 Take a walking tour of the city and visit the vegetable market and shopping area.
-Later make a sightseeing tour with your guide and witness the colonial bungalows built by British planters in the 18s, racecourse, Golf course, and Gregory lake.
+Later make a sightseeing tour with your guide and witness the colonial bungalows built by British planters in the 18s, the racecourse, the Golf course, and Gregory lake.

 Day 7 of Sri Lanka itinerary 14 days: Visiting Horton plains national park

-The tour starts in the city and gradually makes it up to the mountain peak, increasing the distance from the crowded city and later passes small towns and villages.
+The tour starts in the city and gradually makes it up to the mountain peak, increasing the distance from the crowded city, and later passes small towns and villages.
 The latter part of the journey takes place through the forest.
-After about a 2 hours journey upon reaching the entrance of the park, visitors can make trekking through the Horton plains and see a wide range Fauna and Flora.
+After about a 2 hours journey upon reaching the entrance of the park, visitors can make trekking through the Horton plains and see a wide range of Fauna and Flora.

 Day 8 of Sri Lanka itinerary 14 days: Jeep safari at Yala national park